-Rank: 9 (out of 87) for broadband 100/20 megabits per second (Mbps)
+Rank: 3 (out of 87) for access to 100/20 megabits per second (Mbps)

-In 2009 Blandin Foundation funded a feasibility study for the county and Farmers Telephone Cooperative.
-The feasibility study’s engineering, operational, and market development plans were later used to support the partners’ successful American Recovery and Reinvestment (ARRA) funding application.
+- 2009, Blandin Foundation funded a feasibility study for LqP County and Farmers Telephone Cooperative.
+The feasibility study’s engineering, operational, and market development plans were later used to support the partners’ successful ARRA funding

 - 2017 – Farmers Mutual Telephone – City of Watson and SW Lac qui Parle County FTTP – GRANT $760,501

-- 2015 – MVTV Wireless Middle Mile
+- 2015 – MVTV Wireless Middle Mile – Grant award: $808,080